 If you are a beekeeper who only produces honey for your own use, MPI recommends that you also follow the standard.
 Read Part 1 of the standard, which is linked below, to learn about the options.
 If you donate or barter your honey, then that is a form of trade and you must comply with the standard for tutin in honey.

 Food standards for tutin

-- From 1 January 2011, all honey for sale or export for human consumption must comply with the Food (Tutin in Honey) Standard 2010.
+From 1 January 2011, all honey for sale or export for human consumption produced between 1 January 2011 and 28 February 2016 must have been produced in compliance with the Food (Tutin in Honey) Standard 2010 and its 2011 amendment.
 A guide to compliance, provided by MPI, explains what you must do and includes information on how testing is done.

 Food (Tutin in Honey) Standard 2010 (61 KB PDF)